 Komplete Audio 1 vs Focusrite Scarlett 2i2

-This option is a bit more expensive than the Komplete Audio 1, but is worth the expense in our opinion.
+This option is a bit more expensive than the Komplete Audio 1, but is worth the expense in my opinion.
 If you can make the investment, go for it.

 Who is the Native Instruments Komplete Audio 1 best suited for?

 The Komplete Audio 1 is best suited for beginners looking for an entry-level interface.
 It’s fairly limiting and is best for songwriters trying to record their guitar and vocals at the same time.
 The 192 kHz playback can also be useful for folks in film or podcasting.